Abrifq/abrifq/README.md

 Well, this name is unique for a reason.
 Search this name where you usually hangout.
 If I'm there, I probably am talking about cats or projects.
 Use that to determine if that account is mine or not. :3

+P.S: Use `git rebase`, make people use rebase, it's soooo nicer than just merging.

 ---

 ## Kim yahu?